metaspex/squeaker/README.md

 running any form of SQL.

 No mention is made of a database.
 The mapping from logical names and physical databases is made entirely in the configuration file.
-It is therefore possible to deploy a binary.
+It is therefore possible to deploy the same binary on various databases for persistence (Couchbase, MongoDB, CouchDB).

 A post update service is added as an example.
 It exposes an HTTP REST JSON in/JSON out service.